charlesakio/test_project/README.md

 test_project
 ============
-WEB APP POLL:
+WEB APP POLL:\n
-  -This project was done to learn more about Django framework.
-  -Everythin was done under virtualenv.
+  -This project was done to learn more about Django framework.\n -Everythin was done under virtualenv.\n